 Due to strict restrictions on foreign banks and the uncertain environment of China’s financial market, the boosting China market has long been the Wild West by the foreign private banks, as an executive at a leading wealth manager in China mentioned.
 But this situation might be changed thanks to some measures that China’s authorities are taking on market regulation and opening.
 The large commercial banks in China were required to set up separate wealth management units with own books and accounts to ensure fair competition.
 In his speech at the Summer Davos Forum 2019, Premier Li Keqiang announced to advance the cancellation of the regulation on foreign shares of securities, futures and life insurance services from 2021 to 2020, which shows China’s ambition to open its financial market to the world’s bankers.

-As of the second quarter of 2021, there were already nearly 169 million people using online platforms to manage their wealth in China and they trusted professionals to guide their wealth management online.
+As of the second quarter of 2021, there were already nearly 166 million people using online platforms to manage their wealth in China and they trusted professionals to guide their wealth management online.
 The rapidly growing wealth management industry will be better standardized by new regulations of the government and prospects with lots of opportunities are to be expected with the booming online market.

 This text provides general information.
 Statista assumes no